When will we get self-driving cars? Today, but not in the way you think.

 So, what options do you have to ride in a self-driving car given the current autonomous driving market?

 One of the most advanced options is the Audi A8.
 It has been called a Level 3 autonomous vehicle by many in the industry thanks to its TJA system.
 However, its Level 3 status is being debated because questions about legality, insurance and road sign variation have blocked the TJA system from the North American market.

-Considering the difficulties companies are having bringing a level three autonomous car to market, how do we get to Level 5?
+Considering the difficulties companies are having bringing a Level 3 autonomous car to market, how do we get to Level 5 autonomous cars?

 Level 5 Autonomous Vehicles Need Better Sensors